 Preparation

-1. Cut the salmon into cubes with the help of the Miyabi knife.
+1. Cut the salmon into cubes using the Miyabi knife.

-3. Put the salmon together with the eggs and cream in a food processor bowl.
-Rectify salt and black pepper.
-Add the lime zest and the chopped chives.
+3. Place the salmon, eggs and cream in a food processor bowl.
+Adjust the salt and black pepper.
+Add the lime zest and chopped chives.

-4. Blend until you get a smooth dough without lumps.
-I like a smooth texture, but if you prefer a chunky texture, lightly mash the fish.
+4. Blend until you get a smooth, lump-free mixture.
+I like a smooth texture, but if you prefer a chunky texture, blend the fish lightly.

 6. Grease the Le Creuset terrine with a little oil or butter and pour the fish mixture into it.

-7. Bake for about 30 minutes until the blade comes out clean when pierced with a knife.
+7. Bake for about 30 minutes until a knife inserted into the cake comes out clean.

-8. Remove from the oven and reserve.
-Wait for it to lose temperature before unmolding it.
+8. Remove from the oven and set aside.
+Wait for it to cool down before removing it from the mould.

 9. Meanwhile, prepare the two sauces that will accompany our cake.

-10. In a large bowl , put the egg yolk and the mustard sauce.
-Add a little salt and black pepper.
-Mix well with a fork or small rods until you get a uniform mixture.
+10. In a large bowl , place the egg yolk and the mustard sauce.
+Add a pinch of salt and black pepper.
+Mix well with a fork or small whisk until the mixture is uniform.

-11. Start adding the oil little by little, emulsifying so that the mixture mounts little by little and turns into a smooth and soft cream.
+11. Start adding the oil little by little, emulsifying it so that the mixture gradually whips up and transforms into a smooth, soft cream.
 Add the juice of half an orange and its zest and mix well.
-Whip the egg white and with the help of enveloping movements, add it to the mayonnaise
+Beat the egg white and, using circular movements, add it to the mayonnaise.

-12. Finish with the finely chopped chives and leave to cool in the fridge.
+12. Finish with finely chopped chives and leave to cool in the refrigerator.

-13. For the avocado sauce, cut the avocado and the lime in half with the help of the Miyabi Shotoh knife (it was my latest acquisition and I love it).
-With the help of a fork, work the avocado until you get a smooth cream.
+13. For the avocado sauce, cut the avocado and lime in half using the Miyabi Shotoh knife (my latest purchase and I love it).
+Using a fork, mash the avocado until you obtain a smooth cream.
 Add the mayonnaise and lime juice.
 Finish by adding a little chopped cilantro.

-14. Serve the fish cake at room temperature or slightly warm accompanied by the two sauces and a little salad.
+14. Serve the fish pie at room temperature or slightly warm, accompanied by the two sauces and a little salad.

 Comments